Akirathan/STM32-smart-heating/README.md

 This is the first frame that is displayed when Eval board is powered on.
 User sets current time in this frame.
 User can cycle through three windows (hours, minutes and ok button) with right/left joystick buttons, and set the value in the currently selected window with up/down joystick button.
-Currently selected window is displayed in red color eg. red text.
+Currently selected window is displayed in red color.

 ![interval-setting](common/interval-setting.jpg)